RobertoFalconi/MinimalAPIsTemplate/README.md

 # MinimalAPIsTemplate
 Complete and working Minimal APIs template, with support to Docker, Entity Framework, OpenAPI Swagger, OAuth 2.0 Authentication with JSON Web Algorithms (JWA), using Bearer Token, JWT, JWS, JWE.

-Example of implemented APIs ready to go:
+Examples of implemented APIs ready to go:
 - JWT unsigned and not encrypted for basic knowledge
 - JWS ("alg": "HS512") signed with HMAC SHA-512 using a symmetric key
 - JWS ("alg": "RS512") signed with RSA SHA-512 using a X509 Certificate asymmetric key